With a globally enforceable Unique Selling Proposition USP, following Key Advantages for Investors & Plant Operators becomes possible:

 4. Possible data on the worldwide use of the B-VM process

-1: Net electrical output of a 14 MW plant is 10 to 12 MW into grid (8,000 h/a)
+1: Net electrical output of a plant with 14 MW engine is 10 MW into grid; during 8,000 h/a;

-2: Currently around 15,000 such 14 MW systems and then 25,000 in 2050
+2: Currently around 15,000 such 14 MW systems in 2050;

-3: Feasible up to -0.75 billion t/a of CO2; in 2050 so -1.20 billion t/a
+3: Feasible to extract about -0.75 billion t/a of CO2 in 2050;

-(basis here up to 1 billion; ≙ 20% from value postulated by IPCC and NAS)
+(≈ 15 % from value postulated by IPCC and NAS)

-4: With capex of around € 120 million/plant incl.
-BECCS;
+4: With capex of around € 120 million/14 MW plant incl.
+BCC;

-(Bioenergy with Carbon Catching and Storage)
+(Bioenergy with Carbon Catching)

-5: Average here 1 billion t/a of processable waste + 1 billion t/a biomass;
+5: Average in 2050 is 1 billion t/a used waste + 1 billion t/a biomass;

-(World waste: 2 Billion t in 2016 and expected 3.4 Billion t in 2050)
+(World waste: 2 Billion t in 2016 and expected 3.8 Billion t in 2050)

-With a CO2 price of € 100/t, this would be around 100 Giga €/a.
+With a CO2 price of € 100/t, this would be around75 Giga €/a.

-With 20,000 plants of 10 MW output, this would result in 200,000 MW capacity (this corresponds to around 200 large power plants - but decentralized).
-With 8,000 h/a, 1.6 Giga MWh of electricity would be produced annually and with 100 €/MWh this results in 160 Giga €/a.
+The 15,000 plants of 10 MW output, results in 150,000 MW capacity (it corresponds to around 150 large power plants - but decentralized in 15.000 locations).
+With 8,000 h/a, 1.2 Giga MWh of electricity can produce annually and with 100 €/MWh this results in 120 Giga €/a.

 With an average of 100, - €/t waste, total of 100 Giga €/a is generated.